Maria Goretti: Death

-Serenelli's imprisonment
+Alessandro's imprisonment

-Alessandro Serenelli was captured shortly after the attack: the police taking him to prison overtook the ambulance carrying Maria to the hospital.
-Originally, he was going to be sentenced to life, but since he was a minor at that time it was commuted to 30 years; judges even considered he was not as mature as he was expected to be for a 20-year-old, and that he grew up in a poor, neglectful family, with several brothers and relatives suffering from madness and an alcoholic father.
+Alessandro was captured shortly after the attack: the police taking him to prison overtook the ambulance taking Maria to the hospital.
+Originally, he was going to be sentenced to life, but since he was a minor at that time it was commuted to 30 years; judges even considered he was not as mature as he was expected to be for a 20-year-old, and that he grew up in a poor, neglectful family, with several brothers and relatives suffering from mental illness and an alcoholic father.
 It has also been suggested that it was due to her mother's plea for mercy that he was not sentenced to death.
 He insisted he had attempted to rape her several times and decided to kill her because of her refusal and desperate crying.
 He remained unrepentant and uncommunicative from the world for three years, until a local bishop, Monsignor Giovanni Blandini, visited him in jail.
 He wrote a thank you note to the Bishop asking for his prayers and telling him about a dream, "in which Maria gave him lilies, which burned immediately in his hands."

-After his release, Alessandro visited Assunta and begged her forgiveness.
+After his release, Alessandro visited Maria's mother, Assunta, and begged her forgiveness.
 She forgave him, and they attended Mass together the next day, receiving Holy Communion side by side.
-He reportedly prayed to her every day and referred to her as "my little saint."
+He reportedly prayed to Maria every day and referred to her as "my little saint."

 Alessandro later became a lay brother of the Order of Friars Minor Capuchin, living in a monastery and working as its receptionist and gardener until he died in 1970 at age 87.